cdapio/hydrator-plugins/transform-plugins/README.rst

     Batch and
     Realtime
 :Description:
-    Hashes fields using one of the digest algorithms like MD2, MD5, SHA1, SHA256, SHA384 and SHA512.
+    Hashes fields using a digest algorithm such as MD2, MD5, SHA1, SHA256, SHA384, or SHA512.
 :Configuration:
-  - **fields:** Specifies the fields to be hashed.
+  - **fields:** Specifies the fields to be hashed
-  - **hash:** Specifies the hashing algorithm.
+  - **hash:** Specifies the hashing algorithm

 License and Trademarks